thecodechaser/hello-rails-back-end/README.md

 ![](https://img.shields.io/badge/thecodechaser-blueviolet)

-# Hello Rails React App
+# Hello Rails Back End App

 > Hello Rails back-end app is simple application that contains setup of rails APIs.
 The API loads a random greeting from database on every requset.